 Hello, My name is Ly Vu, I am from Binh Phuoc, Vietnam.
-Currently, I am a lecturer, researcher at FPT University.
-I was a visiting researcher at Chainguard Inc, doing research in sofware supply chain security from June 2022 to October 2022.
-Before that I was with Forescout Technologies B.V in Eindhoven, NL as a security researcher.
-I obtained my Ph.D. in Information and Communication Technology (ICT) from the University of Trento, Italy on March 2022, supervised by Prof. Fabio Massacci.
+Currently, I am a lecturer at the University of Information Technology, Vietnam National University - Ho Chi Minh.
+Before that, I was a lecturer and researcher at FPT University from 06/2022 to 08/2023.
+I was a visiting researcher at Chainguard Inc, doing research in software supply chain security from June 2022 to October 2022.
+Before that, I was with Forescout Technologies B.V in Eindhoven, NL as a security researcher.
+I obtained my Ph.D. in Information and Communication Technology (ICT) from the University of Trento, Italy in March 2022, supervised by Prof. Fabio Massacci.
 I have been working on software supply chain security for open-source software and automated program repair.
 From Oct 2017 to Jan 2022, I was a member of the Security and Cryptography at the University of Trento.
-From 01/04/2021, I am a contributing member of the Python Software Foundation (PSF) in which I am working to translate PyPI to Vietnamese.
+Since 01/04/2021, I have been a contributing member of the Python Software Foundation (PSF) in which I am working to translate PyPI to Vietnamese.
 I was an Early Stage Researcher (ESR7) of the NECS project from 2017 to 2020 and a researcher of the AssureMoss project (2020-2022).

 I had a chance to do an internship at SAP Security Research (France) under the supervision of Henrik Plate and Antonino Sabetta, on the topic of software supply chain attacks.
 During the internship, we developed an approach and tool called LastPyMile to detect code injections in software supply chain attacks, and please check it out if you are interested in link.
 This work was mentioned on HackerNews and Reproducible-builds I have been maintaining a repository containing a list of papers and reports related to software supply chain security, check it out Here